AliMrad1/World-news-project/README.md

 ## Contact

-For any inquiries or questions related to the frontend of the E-News project, please contact [your-email-address].
+For any inquiries or questions related to the frontend of the E-News project, please contact [pr.alimrad@outlook.com] [Mhmd.zd.2000@outlook.com] [amenakhalife26@gmail.com].